Sigard Adolphus Knopf

-Sigard Adolphus Knopf (November 27, 1857 – July 15, 1940) was a German-born American physician.
+Sigard Adolphus Knopf (November 27, 1857 – July 15, 1940) was a Kingdom of Prussia-born American physician.

 Born Siegmund Knopf on November 27, 1857, he received his early education at the Higher Municipal School in Halle-on-the-Saale before moving to the United States in 1880.
 After being an instructor in non-English languages in the Los Angeles area he matriculated to the University of Southern California, where he studied during 1884–86.
 In 1888 he graduated with an M.D. from Bellevue Hospital Medical School, then practiced medicine in Los Angeles for two years.
 He was married to Perle Nora Dyar in 1889; the couple would have no children.
 Leaving for France to study at the University of Paris, he received an A.B. and B.S. from the institution in 1891.
 For the next four years he worked at hospitals in Paris while studying at the University of France, where he received his second M.D. in 1895.

 Following his work at a Paris hospital for tuberculosis patients, he returned to the United States in 1896 where he became a specialist in the treatment of the disease.
 During this time, he hired M. Maria (Mable) Gordon as a secretary in his New York office.
 He and Mable had three children all of whom he educated at the finest schools and colleges on the east coast.
 He introduced his two daughters, Lucille and Gertrude, at the International Debutante Ball in Brussels and financially supported the children taking them to Europe with him.
 Lucille attended Columbia University, Gertrude went to Barnard College and Ken graduated from Brown where all of his children would also go.
 Knopf had dual residences in Europe and New York.